DSR-RHIT/creating-reproducible-reports/pages/102_pre-hw.md

 Prior to the workshop, complete the work on this page to

-- Install [R](https://www.r-project.org/), a free software environment for statistical computing and graphics
-- Install [RStudio](https://www.rstudio.com/), a user interface for R
+- Install R and RStudio
-- Test the installation by using R as a calculator
+- Test the installation
-- Create an RStudio project
-- Set up a library for R packages
+- Set up a project, library, and defaults
-- Download an R package to test the installation

-### install
+### install R and RStudio

 **Windows**